-There are many online tools available for merging multiple PDFs into one file, but they have privacy concerns.
-If your PDFs contain secret information, then the online method is neither secure nor viable.
+Many online tools are available for merging multiple PDFs into one file, but they have privacy concerns.
+The online method is neither secure nor viable if your PDFs contain secret information.
 That’s where a basic programming language like Python comes into play.

 Python provides multiple third-party libraries that you can use to handle PDF operations.
 Two such libraries are the following: